EdmundHernandezStudent/tigerhacks2023_platformer/README.md

 Thanks to:
-Brock for general support, Kyle for kickstarting the project,Joesph for backgrounds and main character anim.
+Brock for general support, Kyle for kickstarting the project, Joseph for backgrounds and main character anim.